 - Avoiding air freight wherever possible.
 We always ship by sea except for samples which can only be sent by air currently and occasionally if we are suffering severe production delays due to reasons beyond our control we sometimes ship a few items by air to enable our business to continue selling.
-Wherever we have the option our air shipments are carbon neutral and our commitment to Grow Trees also is designed to offset some of this carbon spend which for now does not have an alternative.
 As we find a better production rhythm we hope to be able to ensure we never need to ship stock by air and we are learning all the time how we can best achieve this.

 - Reducing waste textiles in our supply chain through our ‘Perfectly Imperfect’ sales and using production waste to create our pouches and other products such as journals.